lordofkillz/DarkFusion/installer/README.md

 **[Download DarkFusionSetup.exe](https://github.com/lordofkillz/DarkFusion/releases/latest/download/DarkFusionSetup.exe)**,
 open it, choose a new writable folder, and click **Install**.
 Setup downloads the application/runtime automatically, checks the files, installs them and creates your selected shortcuts.
 You only need to download the EXE yourself.
+When setup finishes, click **Open DarkFusion** to launch the app immediately.
+The Start menu shortcut is selected by default; a desktop shortcut is optional.

 Allow approximately 25 GB free during setup and an internet connection for the 6.3 GB download.
 The installed application/runtime occupy about 11 GB.
 Download